alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Payroll Stakeholders
 ------------------------

-Stakeholders are the individuals, groups and agencies, both internal and external to the organization, who share an interest in the function and output of the payroll department.
-Stakeholders can be considered customers of the payroll department and payroll practitioners can take a proactive customer service approach to serving these individuals and groups.
+Stakeholders refer to the individuals, groups, and organizations—both within and outside the company—that have a vested interest in the operations and outcomes of the payroll department.
+These stakeholders can be viewed as internal customers, and payroll practitioners are encouraged to adopt a proactive, service-oriented approach in meeting their needs and expectations.

 Payroll management stakeholders are the federal and provincial/territorial governments, the internal stakeholders and the external stakeholders.
 Internal stakeholders include employees,